mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ## 9. Conclusions

-It's time to sum up what we've learned so far.
-We introduced Doobie, a JDBC functional wrapper library, built upon the Cats Effect library.
-After defining some domain models to work with, we learnt how to create a `Transactor` object to execute instructions in the database.
-Then, we saw ho to implement queries, both without and with input parameters, and how to map their results back to our domain models.
+Finally, we sum up what we've learned so far.
+We introduced Doobie, a JDBC functional wrapper library built upon the Cats Effect library.
+After defining some domain models to work with, we learned how to create a `Transactor` object to execute instructions in the database.
+Then, we saw how to implement queries, both without and with input parameters, and map their results back to our domain models.
 So, we saw how to insert and update rows in a table, and then which are the available implementation when we need a join.
 Since Doobie uses some type classes to map Scala type from and to schema types, we introduced them.
-Finally, with all the pieces in the right places, we describe how to use Doobie in a tagless final context.
+Finally, we describe how to use Doobie in a tagless final context with all the pieces in the right places.

-Clearly, the article is not exhaustive, but it's a good start to understand how to use Doobie.
+Clearly, the article is not exhaustive, but it's an excellent start understanding how to use Doobie.
 We left out some advanced features, like testing, error handling, type-checking, and logging.
-But, it's a good start to understand how to use Doobie.
 If you want to deepen your knowledge concerning the Doobie library, you can take a look at the [official documentation](https://tpolecat.github.io/doobie/).